 As wrongful death claims are based on the negligence of another, there are many different circumstances that can give rise to this type of lawsuit.
 Common circumstances include deaths that occur as a result of car and motorcycle accidents caused by another’s negligent driving.

-Other factors impacting the circumstances when a wrongful death claim is filed are the types of damages that the petitioner seeks to recover.
-Depending on the unique circumstances of the death, the petitioners will be seeking to recover certain costs.
+Additionally, the types of damages that the petitioner seeks to recover play an important role in the circumstances of a wrongful death suit.
+Depending on the unique circumstances of the death, a wrongful death attorney will seek to recover certain costs.

 Surviving family members can recover for the loss of love, affection, companionship, care, protection, and guidance that they would have received from the decedent in the future.
 Furthermore, they can recover for their grief and mental suffering that has already occurred and will occur going forward.